At 12:00 p.m. on Friday, June 6th, Quinn’s watch beeped. He sat up on the bed as reality brought the gavel down on his endorphins.

 “Yeah, I know.”

-“Does this mean you’re like a sleeping prophet, like Edgar Cayce?”
+“Does this mean you’re some kind of sleeping prophet, like Edgar Cayce?”

 “I wouldn’t go that far.”